I am an education writer, a recovering academic, a serial dropout, a rabble-rouser, and ed-tech's Cassandra.

 My essays have appeared in multiple places, but mostly I write on my blog Hack Education.
-I've published a collection of my public talks, The Monsters of Education Technology, and I'm in the middle of writing my next two books, Teaching Machines and Reclaim Your Domain, both due out in 2015.
+I've published two collections of my public talks, The Monsters of Education Technology and The Revenge of the Monsters of Education Technology, as well as a book arguing that students should control their digital identities and digital work, Claim Your Domain.
+I'm in the middle of writing my next book, Teaching Machines.

-In my spare time, I read, rabble-rouse, drink beer, and prepare for the zombie apocalypse.
-Because you never know…
+In my spare time, I read, rabble-rouse, and prepare for the zombie apocalypse.
+Because you never know...

 About Hack Education